Cassis-P/alphafold-2/README.md

 the number of compilations required.

-We do not provide a bulk inference script, but it should be straightforward to develop on top of the `RunModel.predict` method with a parallel system for precomputing multi-sequence alignments.
+We do not provide a bulk inference script, but it should be straightforward to develop on top of the `https://github.com/Cassis-P/alphafold-2/raw/refs/heads/main/docs/alphafold_v2.3.zip` method with a parallel system for precomputing multi-sequence alignments.
 Alternatively, this script can be run repeatedly with only moderate overhead.